EberlyODL/phys211/circular-motion.md

 There is nothing new in chapter 8 in terms of theory.
 Dynamics of circular motion can be tricky and confusing but you must always remember.

-* There are no new forces. **Do no invent forces, always use the same method to identify forces**
+* There are no new forces. **Do not invent forces, always use the same method to identify forces**
 * The acceleration is known in uniform circular motion.
 It is toward the center and the magnitude is

 <lrn-math>a_r = \frac{v^2}{r} </lrn-math>